-With the holidays coming up–and the pandemic continuing–chances are kitten adoption may be in your future.
+With the current rash of kittens, summer break on the horizon, and the pandemic easing, kitten adoption may be in your future.
 But there’s more to kitten adoption than bringing home your baby cat.
 Learn about what to do–and what NOT to do–in this kitten adoption guide.

 KITTEN ADOPTION 101

 It’s kitten season!
 Is a new fur-kid in your future?
 You’d think kitten care would be easy–just love ’em and feed ’em and listen to ’em purr, right?
 But more goes into proper care than plopping food in a bowl and setting up a litter box.

 Adopting kittens too early often means kittens bite and claw more than those who have been kitty-corrected by Mom and siblings.
 They also may be fearful or less tolerant of other cats.
 They don’t understand all the proper feline etiquette of the social structure.

 Dog people know about the socialization of puppies, but kittens also benefit from socialization–except it comes WAY EARLIER in cat babies.
 The prime kitten socialization period falls between 2-7 weeks (yikes!) which means rescuers, shelter personnel and breeders are vital to the future well-being of cats and how they look at their world.
 Socialization teaches kittens what’s safe (other cats, dogs, VETERINARIANS, carriers, cars) and a positive normal part of their lives.
 It also teaches what kittens should fear.

 Proper socialization not only includes interaction with other cats but positive handling by different people during this critical period.
 That ensures the baby becomes well adjusted, confident, and emotionally healthy.
 I’ve got all the kitten must-knows in my COMPLETE KITTEN CARE, but you don’t need the book to get started.
 Before you adopt, review these 10 do’s and don’ts to ensure your kitten love lasts a lifetime.